saihota/saihota/README.md

 hobbies:
   [
     "Learn Coding",
-    "Pilot Dreamer :airplane: ",
+    "Pilot Dreamer",
-    "To crack/become topper in any exam :100: ",
+    "To crack/become topper in any exam",
   ]

 ```